vgsir/sentiment-analysis-service/README.md

 # Sentiment Analysis Service

 This project implements a sentiment analysis service using Flask, JWT for authentication, and the Transformers library for processing natural language data.
 It supports sentiment analysis via both OpenAI's API and a fallback local model powered by Hugging Face's Transformers.
 The service is protected using Bearer token authentication.
+Also, a unit test is added to ensure that your endpoints and core functionalities work as expected.

 ## Features